theripper93/canvas3dcompendium/README.md

 Rocky Mountains - "level blockout" (https://skfb.ly/ooSOu) by DJMaesen is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).
 Dungeon Pack by KayKit

+## 3D Tiles Attributions

+The 3d models for the tiles are from https://quaternius.com/index.html

 ## EXRs

 EXRs from https://polyhaven.com/